shvkhzod/portfolio2/src/lib/books/books.md

 ## 2024

+### The Death of Ivan Ilyich
+Category: Fiction
+Subtitle: Story about a person dying, the last moment thoughts and regrets
+Rating: 6/10

+### Don Quixote
+Category: Fiction
+Subtitle: It deals with unrealistic perfection that fiction worlds bring.
+Rating: 7/10

+### Predictably Irrational
+Category: Economics
+Subtitle: More about irrational everyday behaviour in simple terms
+Rating: 6.5/10

 ### Sane Society
 Category: Non-fiction
 Subtitle: A great analysis of man's unhappiness despite the huge rise of economics